 Fall accidents can have a wide range of repercussions.
 If you’ve sustained injuries in a fall caused by your employer’s negligence, you may be able to claim.

 The HSE website includes a lot of guidance on the steps employers can take to keep their employees safe from slip, trip or fall accidents.
 They provide a hazards checklist that employers can refer to in the workplace.
 Employees use this to be more aware of possible hazards in their workplace so that they know what needs to be addressed.

 The HSE has also designed a free slip assessment tool.
 This involves inputting all the relevant information into the software, whereby it will provide a slip risk “rating”.
 From this rating, employers can make decisions about what they can do to make their workplace safer.

 In general, risk assessments should be carried out in every workplace.
 Employers should be completing them regularly so that the information is up to date and can be acted upon.

 There are also more practical steps, such as ensuring the right cleaning methods are used or providing employees with the proper training and footwear.
-If you’ve been injured in a slip injury caused by your employer breaching their duty of care, you may be able to claim.
+If you’ve been injured in a slip injury caused by your employer breaching their duty of care, you may be able to make a compensation claim.

-As part of your claim, you’ll often be invited to a medical assessment.
+As part of the claims process, you’ll often be invited to a medical assessment.
 In this assessment, an independent expert will speak with you about your injuries and how they have affected you.
 The report produced from this assessment will be used to value your claim.